sherlyc/Social-Login/README.md

 The details of the following checkpoints are unpacked in following subsections.

-- [x ] I have configured passport to use [passport-local](https://github.com/jaredhanson/passport-local/) startegy, implementing the following logic and interface with my database's user table and `hashPassword` and `comparePasswords` helper functions created previously:
+- [x] I have configured passport to use [passport-local](https://github.com/jaredhanson/passport-local/) startegy, implementing the following logic and interface with my database's user table and `hashPassword` and `comparePasswords` helper functions created previously:
-- [x ] I have configured passport to serialise and deserialise the unique user id to the `session` using my `find` or `findUserById` functions written previously:
+- [x] I have configured passport to serialise and deserialise the unique user id to the `session` using my `find` or `findUserById` functions written previously:
 - [ ] I have implemented the authentication and authentication success and failure redirect logic above using the [passport.authenticate()](http://passportjs.org/docs/authenticate) middleware on `/login` `/signup`
 - [ ]
 - [ ] _(IF I am using routes that are private to particulare users)_ I have implemented this logic using custom middleware functions